Who Are the Heartland Clergy for Inclusion (HCI)?

 - advocating justice for lesbian, gay, bisexual and transgender persons

-On June 15th, on the Nebraska side of the Kerrey Pedestrian Bridge linking Nebraska and Iowa, we will release The Heartland Proclamation.
+On June 15, 2011, on the Nebraska side of the Kerrey Pedestrian Bridge linking Nebraska and Iowa, The Heartland Proclamation was officially released.
 The Heartland Proclamation is a public apology to LGBT persons for times clergy have been silent when we should have spoken a word of grace and good news.
 It is also an affirmation that “the essence of Christian life is not focused on sexual orientation, but how one lives by grace in relationship with God, with compassion toward humanity.”
 The Proclamation calls for an end to all religious and civil discrimination based on sexual orientation and celebrates the prophetic witness of those who have met hatred with love.

-These Nebraska clergy will unveil the Proclamation and invite clergy from Iowa, and all Heartland states, to join them in lifting a voice together by signing the Proclamation in the coming weeks and months.
-You’re invited to join us for the unveiling!
-Just come to the pedestrian bridge at 6pm on June 15th. ![]()
+These Nebraska clergy unveiled the Proclamation and invited clergy from Iowa, and all Heartland states, to join them in lifting a voice together by signing the Proclamation in the coming weeks and months.
+Please add your name to the list of clergy who support the Heartland Proclamation.

 From KETV Omaha.